chrisbodger/veincam2019/Administration/meeting-minutes/week-4/Tuesday Week 4 19-03-19.md

 * Nil.

 ## Goals for next week
+* Maintain Hardware and Software diaries.
 * Gain feedback from Audit 1.
 Develop actionables from feedback.
+* Provide feedback to shadow teams.
+* Fill orders for boards and parts.
+* Commercialization parameters.

 ## Actionables
 * Look into getting temporary group tattoos.